jungamer-64/Rany_OS/tools/framebuffer_bench/README.md

 This small crate provides quick and reproducible micro/criterion benchmarks for the framebuffer draw paths.

+Note: this crate has been intentionally left out of the workspace members and contains a local `.cargo/config.toml` that clears `build-std` so it runs against the toolchain-provided `std`/`core`.
+This prevents workspace `build-std` settings from causing duplicate-lang-item (E0152) errors when running release/criterion benches.

 Quick runs (no Criterion statistics):

 ```powershell